google/zetasql/docs/data-types.md

 </tbody>
 </table>

-A TIME object represents a time, as might be displayed on a watch, independent of a specific date and timezone.
+A TIME value represents a time of day, as might be displayed on a clock, independent of a specific date and time zone.
 The range of
 subsecond precision is determined by the
 SQL engine.
 To represent